simnalamburt/arc311/Lab4/README.md

 	WHERE destinationaddress = '10.200.0.31'
 	LIMIT 100;
 	```
-10. Feel free to play around with the queries and write you own to analyze your flow log data!
+10. Feel free to play around with the queries and write your own to analyze your flow log data!

 #### You have now completed all the modules in this workshop!
 Thank you!